eryzhkov/wasp-ng/README.md

 So, the corresponding functionality is disabled in the application.properties by default, and you don't need the RADIUS server for the local development.

+### What about time zones?

+The PostgreSQL instance shall be run with the TZ=UTC time zone.
+By default, the docker image is already configured with the UTC time zone.

+The time is stored in the database in UTC (the 'timestampz' type is used).

+As for the application, they can be run in its own time zone.
+For the docker container it is defined in the corresponding .env-*-tz file.

+When the application is run locally, the current locale is used.

 ## How to build the application?

 When the application is configured it's time to build one: